 He has received fellowships from the New York Foundation for the Arts, the National Endowment for the Arts, and the John Simon Guggenheim Foundation, and has won the Mark Twain Prize, the Bess Hokin Prize, the Frederick Bock Prize, the Oscar Blumenthal Prize, and the Levinson Prize—all awarded by Poetry magazine.
 In 1992 he was chosen by the New York Public Library to serve as a “Literary Lion.”
 His poems appear regularly in The Best American Poetry anthologies, and he edited Bright Wings: An Anthology of Poems about Birds.

-Collins is a distinguished fellow of the Winter Park Institute at Rollins College and a new member of the American Academy of Arts and Letters.
+A retired professor from Lehman College (CUNY), Collins serves on the board of the Poetry Society of America and is a member of the American Academy of Arts and Letters.
 His MasterClass in poetry is available online.

 The Rain in Portugal (2016)